Networked-Control-Robotics-Lab/ncrl-flight-control/tools/multicomm/README.md

     <img width="300" src="./assets/network_panel-8.png">
 </div>

 If the driver is not set.
-It need to install "usb-modeswitch" then reboot.
+It needs to install "usb-modeswitch" then reboot.

     $ sudo apt-get update -y
     $ sudo apt-get install -y usb-modeswitch